PowerPoint vs Keynote: Unbiased ComparisonAug 16, 2022

 Who Is PowerPoint Best for?

 As we mentioned, PowerPoint is the most popular presentation software.
-It has been around for decades and can be found everywhere, including in schools, businesses, churches, government organizations, and more.
+It has been around for decades and can be found everywhere, including in schools, businesses, churches, and government organizations.

 Let's see if PowerPoint can be the right choice for you:

 Some computers come with Microsoft PowerPoint.
-If your PC is one, then PowerPoint may be the right option for you.
+If your PC is one, then PowerPoint may be the right option.

-Though this is usually a trial version, you will get to test the app for 30 days and see if it satisfies your needs.
+Though this is usually a trial version, you can test the app for 30 days and see if it satisfies your needs.

 The internet has a vast amount of PowerPoint templates.
 Websites like Simple Slides have a PowerPoint template for almost any kind of presentation you can think of.

-Top professionals design these beautiful and attention-grabbing templates to save you time and energy.
+Top professionals design these beautiful and attention-grabbing templates to save time and energy.

-To boost collaboration, it is only right that you use the same tools as the rest of your team.
+It is only suitable to use the same tools as the rest of your team to boost collaboration.
 The use of different collaborative presentation software will make collaboration difficult.

 Hence, you should choose PowerPoint if the rest of your team uses it.